dankovacek/artchive/README.md

 #### Install Dependencies for Python (2.7) Development Environment

-Follow the setup portion of this [DigitalOcean tutorial.](https://www.digitalocean.com/community/tutorials/how-to-structure-large-flask-applications)
+Follow the setup portion of this [DigitalOcean tutorial.](https://www.digitalocean.com/community/tutorials/how-to-structure-large-flask-applications).

-TL;DR:
-`$ apt-get install pip`
-`$ pip install virtualenv`
+See `requirements.txt`

 Start the development server from the root directory (/artchive):
 `$ python run.py`